 Tarchibah

-A prefabricated embroidered form that fits the neckline of the Thawb.
+A prefabricated embroidered form that fits the neckline of the thawb.
 These ready-made machine-embroidered items were first imported from India but were soon locally made in both machine embroidery and teli.
 It follows the contours of the neckline in the front, ending on the shoulder line with a square outer edge.
 It consists of three portions:

 • A band of about 5cm wide, following the neckline, consisting of two lines of machine embroidery or teli on the edges filled with floral, Flora and fauna, or geometric patterns in-between.